How to secure your website from today’s online threats, hackers, and risk

 Keeping Your Website Secure: Best Practices

-The importance of keeping your website secure cannot be overstated.
+Keeping your website secure is the best practice.
 Safeguard your website from all forms of online attacks by keeping in mind the following:

 Every day, numerous websites are compromised due to outdated software.
 That said, consider updating your website as soon as a new CMS version or plugin is available.
 The latest updates might patch a vulnerability or contain security enhancements.